samsonwang/-LaunchyQt-docs/source/en/about_this_project.rst

 - develop plugin in python

-- using pip to manage python packages
+- manage python packages with pip